UK decision to invoke Article 50 of the TEU: More information

 Initial contact with the European Commission should be made by fax to +32 2 2994585 or by telephone to +32 2 2984190 or +32 2 2984191.

-Companies of a certain size doing business in the EU and wishing to merge must ask the European Commission for approval - irrespective of where their headquarters are located.
+Companies of a certain size (starting at EUR 2.5 billion of combined aggregate worldwide turnover) doing business in the EU and wishing to merge must ask the European Commission for approval - irrespective of where their headquarters are located.
 Approval of the merger will depend on the market share that the merged company would have in the EU.
 Mergers between small businesses are not usually restricted.

-State aid is permitted in the following cases:
+State aid may be permitted in the following cases:

 - help for small businesses